 To understand the magnitude of this program, try going without a phone for a day or two.
 You quickly become disconnected from family, friends and possible contacts from potential employers.
 Besides the social benefits that come with having a phone, imagine the FINANCIAL benefit of not having to pay a phone bill each month.
 This savings of up to $30 to $40 a month means more food on the table and one less thing to worry about.

-Under the Lifeline program, TAG Mobile provides a free MOBILE PHONE and a pre-set allotment of free monthly minutes, SMS's and data.
+Under the Lifeline program, TAG Mobile provides a pre-set allotment of free monthly minutes, SMS's and data.
 On December 2, 2016, the qualifying eligibility programs were streamlined.
 While eligibility for the program varies by state, typically it is based on participation in one of these low-income state or federal programs:

 Supplemental Nutrition Assistance Program (SNAP) "Food Stamps", Supplemental Social Security Income (SSI), Medicaid, Federal Public Housing Assistance, Veterans Pension and Survivors Benefit Program.
 If Applicable; Tribal-Specific Programs: Bureau of Indian Affairs General Assistance, Tribally-Administered Temporary Assistance for Needy Families (TANF), Food Distribution Program of Indian Reservations (FDPIR) and Head Start (meeting income qualifying standards).

 The following States did not align with the Federal Criteria on Dec 2, 2016 due to the FCC providing a temporary waiver.
 TAG Mobile will continue to rely on these states databases and processes to determine subscripber's eligibility until the effective dates listed below or when the states have aligned with the new eligibility criteria and have updated their eligibility databases; whichever is sooner.